tigerfarm/arduino/Altair101/asm/programs/README.md

 + Serial port is closed.
 >

-The Altair will automatically return to the processor mode and is ready to run the program.
+The machine will automatically return to the processor mode and is ready to run the program.
 EXAMINE bytes, if you like.
 Flip RUN to run the program.
 ````